jupyterhub/jupyterhub/docs/source/troubleshooting.md

   `c.JupyterHub.ip = '*'`; if it is, try `c.JupyterHub.ip = ''`
 - Try starting with `jupyterhub --ip=0.0.0.0`

-**Note**: If this occurs on Ubuntu/Debian, check that the you are using a recent version of node.
-Some versions of Ubuntu/Debian come with a version of node that is very old, and it is necessary to update node.
+**Note**: If this occurs on Ubuntu/Debian, check that you are using a recent version of [Node](https://nodejs.org).
+Some versions of Ubuntu/Debian come with a version of Node that is very old, and it is necessary to update Node.

 ### sudospawner fails to run